kirui93/ScenTrees.jl/docs/src/tutorial/tutorial2.md

 The above tree is in 1-state dimension.

 The following shows the procedure to plot trees in 2 or higher dimension.
-We will employ the use of the function `partTree()` which partitions the main tree into subtrees of different states.
+We will employ the use of the function `partTree()` which partitions the main tree into sub-trees of different states.
 For example, if the main tree is in 2 dimension, this function will return an array with two trees where the only difference is the states of the nodes of the trees.
 Then, we can plot each of this trees and display.
 Alternatively, you can use the function `plotD` which plots the trees in any dimension without partition.

 ```julia
 julia> example2 = Tree([1,2,2],2);